-Irrevocable trusts can be an important component of estate plans.
-Much of it depends on the purpose of the trust.
+Irrevocable Trusts can also function as an integral component of one's overall estate plan.
+Of course, much depends on the purpose of the trust.
 There are many considerations, however, that must be taken into account before creating one.

 At Asbury Law, our estate planning attorney in Florida will thoroughly review your needs and wants when planning your estate and provide an outline of your best options, including the creation of an irrevocable trust.
 Contact us either online or at 904.203.8776 to schedule a Free Initial Consultation (up to 30 minutes) today.